aliamirh/friday-project-animal-shelter-/README.md

 ## Description

-_This is a API that can call to the database and returns a list of 10 dogs and 10 cats.
+_This is a API that can make calls to the database and returns a list of objects each containing 10 dogs, and 10 cats.
 Each Cat and Dog have values attached to them.
-So they each will have a Breed, Name, Color, and Age._
+So they each will have a Breed, Name, Color, and Age.
+They wont be explicitly say Cat or Dog so knowing animal breeds will be a plus!_

 ## Setup/Installation Requirements